 And I feel like that's so much of how people think.

-I think once you start doing one or two of those, that the people that are kind of like, well, they told me to do it, they're gonna realize that they are culpable for Sure.
+I think once you start doing one or two of those, the people that are kind of like, well, they told me to do it, they're going to realize that they are culpable for violating international law, national law, and numerous local laws.

 French officials are investigating a new strain that they've detected, but it's not entirely clear as of yet how different this strain is going to end up being.